Cagayan, Misamis Oriental Sept 1944-May 1945

 Five days later, seven B-24 Liberators destroyed the Ateneo de Cagayan, the Macabalan Wharf (Cagayan pier), St. Augustine Church and the Bishop’s House and Convent.

 Fr.
-Haggerty’s account of the October 21, 1944 air raid wasn’t as cherry and ebullient as his first one.
+Haggerty’s account of the October 21, 1944 air raid wasn’t as cheery and ebullient as his first one.

 “The next day, October 21st, we saw for the first time flights of Liberators.
 Explosion after explosion came up the wind to us.
 As we trotted down the road to home other flights were circling overhead.
 Those Liberators wrecked the town of Cagayan and its wharves.
 When the day was over the old transit showed our college in ruins, the century-old cathedral gone, and the lovely house of the Bishop a heap of concrete.”